Home

 The battery life depends on whether you’ve got a regular remote key fob or a smart key.

-A regular fob battery can last for four to six years, while the battery life for a smart key is around two to three years.
+A regular fob battery can last 4 to 6 years, while a smart key battery lasts 2 to 3 years.

-3. What’s the Difference Between a Smart Key and a Regular Key Fob?
+3. What’s the Difference Between a Smart Key Fob and a Regular Key Fob?

-A regular remote key fob lets you control basic functions like locking and unlocking the doors, opening the trunk, or triggering a panic alarm.
-These functions are activated by pressing buttons on the fob.
+A regular remote key lets you control basic functions such as locking and unlocking the doors, opening the trunk, or activating the panic alarm.
+You perform these actions by pressing the fob button.

-A smart key, on the other hand, offers a more advanced and hands-free keyless entry system.
-It uses wireless communication (such as radio frequency or Bluetooth) to interact with your smart vehicle.
-Even while the smart key stays in your pocket, the car unlocks when you touch the door handle and starts when you push the ignition button.
+A smart key, by contrast, provides a more advanced, hands-free entry system.
+It uses wireless communication, such as radio frequency or Bluetooth, to communicate with the vehicle.
+With the smart key in your pocket or bag, the car can unlock when you touch the door handle and start when you press the ignition button.

 Choose AutoNation Mobile Service for a Reliable Key Fob Battery Replacement

 That tiny button battery might seem insignificant, but it enables your car to start without a hassle.
-If it’s getting sluggish, don’t ignore it — replace the old cell before it locks you out on the worst possible day.
+If it begins to weaken, don’t ignore the signs.
+Replacing it early can save you from an unexpected lockout, a failed start, or the need to call roadside assistance on the worst possible day.

-We are available seven days a week with upfront pricing on all kinds of car repairs.
-We even back them with a 12-month and 12,000-mile warranty for your peace of mind.
+We are available seven days a week and offer upfront pricing.
+We also back all our repairs with a 12-month and 12,000-mile warranty for added peace of mind.

 Contact us for reliable car care.